United Tech says Justice Dept blocks TransDigm deal

-(Reuters) - United Technologies Corp (UTX.N) on Thursday said it would not go through with its sale to TransDigm Group Inc (TDG.N) of its pump and engine control business after the U.S. Justice Department raised objections to the deal.
+Dec 6 (Reuters) - United Technologies Corp on Thursday said it would not go through with its sale to TransDigm Group Inc of its pump and engine control business after the U.S. Justice Department raised objections to the deal.

 United Tech, which makes jet engines and aircraft electronics, had agreed to sell that operation, which it obtained as part of its $16.5 billion takeover of aircraft component maker Goodrich Corp, at the Justice Department’s request and said it would find a buyer acceptable to the department.